nestauk/nesta_daps/README.md

 								   | either "projects" or "datasets", although
 								   | where those features might generally be
 								   | considered useful to multiple "projects" then
-								   | then enrichment should go under "datasets"
+								   | then enrichment should go under "datasets".
 │   ├── datasets
-│   │   └── gtr					   | An example of a dataset which cuts across "projects" │   │       ├── gtr_flow.py		   |
+│   │   └── gtr					   | An example of a dataset which cuts across "projects".
+│   │       ├── gtr_flow.py		   |
 │   │       ├── gtr_utils.py	   |
 │   │       ├── requirements.txt   |